watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![The content-web Action is shown with the Actions, content-web, and Run workflow links highlighted.](media/2020-08-25-15-38-06.png "content-web workflow")

 15. After a second, the newly triggered workflow execution will display in the list.
-Select the new **content-web** execution to view it's status.
+Select the new **content-web** execution to view its status.

-16. Selecting the **Build and Push Docker Image** job of the workflow will display it's execution status.
+16. Selecting the **Build and Push Docker Image** job of the workflow will display its execution status.

     ![Build and Push Docker Image job.](media/2020-08-25-15-42-11.png "Build and Push Docker Image job")